sreecharitha07/Heater_ESP32-IDF/README.md

 | ≥ 40°C                | Overheat       | OFF    |

-    Temperature Range        (°C)          State Heater

-    < 0.1°C	                Idle	                OFF

-    0.1°C to < 30°C	       Heating	             ON

-    30°C to < 35°C	       Stabilizing              ON

-    35°C to < 40°C	       TargetReached	      ON

-    ≥ 40°C	               Overheat	             OFF

 ## 7. A FEW SNAP SHOTS OF THE PROJECT

 1. Temperature > 40°C , State - Overheat , Heater should be OFF , Buzzer should be ON , GREEN LED GLOWS displayed in serial monitor.